CODE: 26th FEB

 Places on the workshop are refundable in full less a 10% PayPal admin fee, if cancelled up to one month before the date of the workshop.
 You can also transfer onto a different workshop of your choice at this point.

-If you need to cancel after that, you may do so up to 7 days before the date of the workshop at which point a full refund (less 10%) can be given in the event that I am able to sell the place.
-You can then re-book onto a different workshop but no exchanges will be offered this close to the workshop date.
+If you need to cancel after that, you may do so up to 7 days before the date of the workshop at which point a full refund (less 10%) can be given only in the event that I am able to sell the place.
+Alternatively you can transfer onto another workshop but only if I am able to sell your original place.

-No refunds or exchanges will be given if cancelled 7 days or fewer before the workshop (but you can send a friend in your place instead!).
+No refunds or transfers onto other workshops will be offered if cancelled 7 days or fewer before the workshop (but you can send a friend in your place instead!).

 All intellectual property on this website belongs to Jo Hill and infringements will be dealt with seriously.